crossplane/cicd/docs/pipelines.md

 * Once the folder is created, go into each of the jobs that was created, and update the Git url to point to your repository.

+### What about docker credentials?

+The shared Jenkins code takes care of that for us.
+It loads the docker credentials early in its configuration, and then does a `docker login` before docker operations, using environment variables set by Jenkins when the docker credentials are loaded.

 ### How do I cut a release?

 Cutting a release involves: tagging a commit for a release; building and